Is owning a home a dream for you? About 40% of home purchases don’t require a mortgage, while about 60% do.

 It’s a long process, and if you get the wrong kind of mortgage, you could find yourself in financial trouble over the years.

 What are your mortgage options and how can you make sure you get approved?
-Keep reading to learn about home mortgages so you can get into the home of your dreams.
+If you have a broker equipped with a Certificate IV in Finance and Mortgage broking, then you stand a strong chance of securing a mortgage for the house of your dreams.
+Keep reading to learn more about home mortgages so you can get into the home of your dreams.

 1. Fixed-Rate Mortgage